 QUESTION: How can aspects of a positive behaviour for learning approach be used to support school policies on harassment and victimisation?

-(ii) Some schools create 'safe places' for Students with Disability, enabling them to experience a sense of security and well being.
+Context: Some schools create 'safe places' for students, enabling them to experience a sense of security and well being.

 QUESTION: What are the advantages and disadvantages of 'safe places’ as part of a school’s approach to harassment and victimisation?